+Russ Weyers

-Russ Weyers CSB Board of Directors President & CEO, Pioneer Products Racine, WI
+CSB Board of Directors

+President & CEO, Pioneer Products

+Racine, WI

-Russ Weyers serves as the President and CEO of Pioneer Products, a prominent manufacturing company based in Racine, Wisconsin.
-With a career spanning over 37 years in community banking, Weyers held various senior-level positions before transitioning to his current role in July 2019.
-Driven by his dedication to community service and banking, Weyers joined the Community State Bank Board of Directors in February of 2024.
+Weyers serves as President and CEO of Pioneer Products, a Racine-based precision CNC machine shop now celebrating its 60th year in operation.
+With more than 37 years of experience in community banking, Weyers held various senior-level positions in the industry before transitioning to his current leadership role in July 2019.
+His continued passion for community service and banking led him to join the Community State Bank (CSB) Board of Directors in February 2024.

-"Serving on the Community State Bank Board allows me to continue my dedication to community banking," said Weyers.
+"Serving on the Community State Bank Board allows me to continue my dedication to community banking," Weyers said.
 "Community banking is the backbone of the economy, and Community State Bank has been a pivotal organization in Southeast Wisconsin for many years."

-Beyond his professional endeavors, Weyers actively participates in local community initiatives.
-He contributes his expertise to various boards, including the Racine Community Foundation, and has previously served as a Board Member for Racine County Economic Development Corporation.
+Outside of his professional work, Weyers is actively engaged in local community initiatives.
+He serves with the Racine Community Foundation and has previously been a board member for the Racine County Economic Development Corporation, further underscoring his commitment to supporting and strengthening the local economy.